hkaido0718/IncompleteDiscreteChoice/README.md

 # A Python Library for Incomplete Discrete Choice (IDC) Models

-This repository collects Python libraries to estimate discrete choice models.
+This is a Python library containing programs to estimate incomplete discrete choice models.
 Currently, it contains the following files.

 - `idclib.py`: The main library
 - `examples.py`: Additional files for the examples used in the Jupyter notebooks.